EnvironmentAgency/data-returns-acceptance-tests/README.md

 ### Run a specific feature

-If you just want to run one feature use
+If you want to run a single feature use

 ```bash
 chimp features/error_messages_DR_reference.feature
 ```

-If you its just a single scenario you want to see then its
+If its just a single scenario you want to see then use

 ```bash
 chimp features/error_messages_DR_reference.feature:14
 ```

-The `:14` relating the the line number that the **scenario** starts from in the `.feature` file.
+The `:14` relates to the line number that the **scenario** starts from in the `.feature` file.

 ## Contributing to this project